 This Day In Writing History

-On May 11th, 1916, the famous Spanish novelist Camilo José Cela was born in Iria Flavia, Padrón, Galicia, Spain.
+On May 11th, 1916, the famous Spanish novelist Camilo José Cela was born in Iria Flavia, Padrón, in Galicia, Spain.
 Half Spanish and half English, he was born Don Camilo José Cela Trulock.
-Raised with strong religious and anti-communist beliefs, after briefly studying law at the University of Madrid, Cela fought on the side of the fascists during the Spanish Civil War.
+Raised with strong religious and anti-communist convictions, after briefly studying law at the University of Madrid, Cela fought on the side of the fascists during the Spanish Civil War.
 He was discharged after being wounded in action.

 After recovering from his injuries, Cela took up journalism and dedicated himself to newspaper work.
 He would later work in civil service.
-One of his civil service positions was that of a government censor - an ironic position, as he would later reject fascism and become an outlaw writer, battling the censors to get his novels published in his native Spain.
+One of his civil service positions was that of a government censor - an ironic position, as he would reject fascism and become an outlaw writer, battling the censors to get his novels published in his native Spain.

 In 1942, at the age of 26, Camilo José Cela published his first novel, La Familia de Pascual Duarte (The Family of Pascual Duarte).
 Taking place in Spain from 1888-1937, the novel opens with its main character and narrator, Pascual Duarte, awaiting execution on death row.
 He tells the story of his life and how he became a murderer, a homicidal path culminating in the murder of his mother - a sadistic, perverted alcoholic.

 Strongly rooted in the Spanish realist school of writing, (and often grotesquely realistic) La Familia de Pascual Duarte is also a classic of existential fiction.
 Unable to feel remorse, Pascual Duarte believes that Fate is controlling his life, (which has always been full of pain and bad luck) and no matter what he does, it will never change.
 The novel caused an uproar and was banned in Spain less than a year after its first edition was published.
 The ban would be lifted in four years.